-- The system detects a bad block while writing data to disk, which means your file wasn’t actually written to disk, and therefore it’s not damaged.
-As a rule, this problem soon gets solved by the system automatically; if not, you should try saving the file to the cloud, restarting your PC, and then returning the data to its original location.
+- The system detects a bad block while writing data to disk.
+This means your file wasn’t actually written to disk, and therefore it’s not damaged.
+As a rule, this SSD problem soon gets solved by the system automatically.
+If not, you should try saving the file to the cloud, restarting your PC, and then returning the data to its original location.

 - The system detects a bad block after the data has been written, so it refuses to read the file: alas, this scenario assumes that data cannot be easily restored.
 You can try some methods to retrieve data from a faulty SSD.
 But usually, bad blocks mean that all the information contained in these blocks is gone for good.

 What else could indicate that the file system has been corrupted is a confusing message that “Your PC needs to be repaired”.
 Fortunately, the solution to this difficulty is very simple and doesn’t require any special skills.

 Windows, macOS, and Linux come with built-in tools for repairing a damaged file system.
 Whenever such an error occurs the screen, OS, whichever one you use, will prompt you to run the appropriate tool, so all you have to do is follow the instructions and be patient till the process is fully finished.